-Thomas Bergeron is the Director of Chamber Music and Orchestra at Deerfield and teaches AP Music Theory and Advanced Music Composition, Production, and Analysis.
+Thomas Bergeron is the Director of Music at Deerfield and teaches AP Music Theory and Advanced Music Composition, Production, and Analysis.
 Before coming to Deerfield, Mr. Bergeron held teaching positions at Williams College, Tufts University, Bennington College, Yale, Amherst College, and the Brimmer and May School.
 He is currently a member of the Atlantic Brass Quintet and the Principal Trumpet of the Springfield Symphony.
 Mr. Bergeron has performed with The American Symphony, The Temptations, T-Pain, Vampire Weekend, Idina Menzel, The Four Tops, Judy Collins, Arlo Guthrie, and numerous Broadway shows.
 His television appearances include Saturday Night Live, Jimmy Kimmel Live, and CBS This Morning.
 He spent two years in residence at Carnegie Hall with Juilliard’s Ensemble Connect and holds two advanced degrees from Yale, where he won the Woolsey Hall Concerto Competition and received the John Swallow Award for excellence in brass playing.
 Thomas is a Conn-Selmer Endorsement Artist.

 John Van Eps was born into a family of musicians.
 Van Eps is a distinguished producer, composer and engineer and has recieved an M.M. in Percussion Performance from New England Conservatory.
 He has studied with Vic Firth, Gary Burton, David Samuels, Tony Ames on Percussion, Thomas McKinley, Patrick Hollenbeck for Composition.
 He has written songs for numerous feature films and has written thousands of commercial scores including Chevy, Ford, Xerox, AT&T, Advil, Visa, Tyco, Fisher Price, Jell-O, McDonalds and Campbell’s.